|Guide||♦||10 Triplogs||0 Topics|

 Warning the 2019 Woodbury Fire & 2020 Sawtooth Fire damaged a majority of the Superstition Wilderness.

 Hidden Mines in the Foothills

 Think prospecting was a thing of the past?
-We found fresh claims in this area filed in the Spring of 2006.
-Weekes Wash is prominant on the Topo maps and you will discover it is a major drainage for the Foothills of the Superstitions.
-Its origin is in the same area as the origin for First Water, the northern Superstition Mountains and while First Water drains to Canyon Lake, Weekes Wash takes a dramatic turn and eventually heads south toward Apache Junction.
-You can follow the wash but I suggest to effectively cover it , pick an area and do a grid search of that area.
-Many different day trips can be created along this drainage enabling you to discover dozens of new and old minings claims, diggings, glory holes, and mines.
-Look at my submitted Route, follow it or create your own.
-Spectacular views of the Superstitions, the plants of the Sonoran Desert, and wonderful sunsets await.
+We found new claims in this area filed in the Spring of 2006.
+Weekes Wash is prominent on the Topo maps, and you will discover it is a major drainage for the Foothills of the Superstitions.
+Its origin is in the same area as the origin for First Water, the northern Superstition Mountains.
+While First Water drains to Canyon Lake, Weekes Wash takes a dramatic turn and eventually heads south toward Apache Junction.
+You can follow the wash, but I suggest to pick an area and do a grid search of that area.
+Many different day trips can be created along this drainage, enabling you to discover dozens of new and old minings claims, diggings, glory holes, and mines.
+Look at my submitted Route, follow it, or create your own.
+Spectacular views of the Superstitions, the plants of the Sonoran Desert, and beautiful sunsets await.
 Bring a camera.

 Check out the Official Route and Triplogs.